richadd79/ETL-Data-Modeling-with-PostgresSQL/README.md

 `Python` as the main programming language used to analyze and also write the etl pipeline.

-`SQL` as the main query language to run queries against the Sparkify Database.
+`SQL` as the main query language to construct queries to run against the Database.

-`Jupyter Notebook` used as the initial environment to read, analyze and write out logic of the etl.
+`Jupyter Notebook` used as the initial environment to read, analyze and write out the logic for the etl.

 `VSCode IDE` as my preferred IDE to work with, was used to run the `etl.py`